Leftover Turkey Revival

 Because that turkey deserves to be more than a basic sandwich!

 The days following Thanksgiving festivities are characterized by two things: desperate ploys for hot deals on holiday gifts, and seemingly endless meals composed of Thanksgiving leftovers.
 Let’s focus on the latter here- let’s talk turkey!
 In the flurry of shopping and holiday party planning, creativity seems to be sacrificed for those turkey leftovers.
-As lazy shreds of turkey meat retire between two slices of white bread or carelessly drift in casserole or stew, it seems that the holiday bird peaks young every third Thursday of November.
+As turkey retires between slices of white bread or carelessly drifts in a casserole or stew, it seems that the holiday bird peaks young every third Thursday of November.
 But it doesn’t have to be this way- with some culinary chops and a little imagination, that tasty bird can shine for several post-Thanksgiving meals, no casserole dish required!

 We’re not talking about that basic bowl of plain noodles in salty broth steaming in college dormitory microwaves- this is graduate level ramen, people!
 Strip your bird of any leftover meat and simmer the remaining bones with any vegetables from the roasting process for a few hours.
 At this point, the kitchen smells like homemade love, and it’s time to skim and discard all solid materials and ladle broth into bowls along with prepared ramen noodles.
 Traditional toppings include chopped green onion, mushrooms, and a boiled egg, but to keep the theme running, top your bowl off with leftover roasted turkey, glazed sweet potatoes and toasted nuts!